 If everyone weren't all talking Italian, you'd be forgiven for thinking you were in three different countries when you visit Rome, Florence, and Venice.
 Rome is wide, broad, and majestic.
 Its baroque piazzas are the size of small ball fields and even in its historic center, which in some places dates back to the Middle Ages, the buildings are massive, as if to proclaim the might of an empire.
 Florence, on the other hand, was built with a lighter touch, a feminine grace, an early Renaissance sense of delicacy and good taste in which even the piazzas and cathedrals are human size, and contrasts dramatically with the exuberant baroque enthusiasm of Rome.
 And Venice?
 It is almost another world, rising like Atlantis out of the sea, with its eyes focused most definitely eastward, towards Asia and the Middle East.
 If this is your first trip to Italy, this is the trip for you.
 It's Your Own Italy.

-• Accommodation in your choice of apartment in historic center of Rome - 3 nights, Florence - 3 nights and Venice - 3 nights
+- Accommodations in selected apartment in historic center of Rome - 3 nights, Florence - 3 nights and Venice - 3 nights

-• Introductory to Rome “Dolce Vita” Tour on the evening of arrival in Rome
+- Private Introduction to Rome “Dolce Vita” Tour evening of arrival

 DAY 1: Welcome to Rome!
 Dolce Vita Tour